SeanFitzpatrick0/IrishRent/README.md

 https://statbank.cso.ie/px/pxeirestat/Statire/SelectVarVal/Define.asp?maintable=RIA02&PLanguage=0

 ## Features to Add
-* Add title and descriptions for each page
+* Add message to say data was updated
-* Add google analytics
+* Add test & refactor
 * link wiki page and reference image authors
 * add example search in the search bar if it has not been used for a set time
 * add compare location option on the rent price details